DMV.ORG is not affiliated with any government agency

 • Submit to a federal and state background check.

-• In addition to your regular renewal fee, you will also have to pay the following:
+• In addition to your regular renewal fee, you will also have to pay for the background check and fingerprinting.

 This whole ordeal is not a one-time process.
 Background checks and fingerprinting will be required every time you renew your hazmat endorsement.